 Posts and Memberships

-Viteri was several times President of the Legal-Literary Society of Quito and belonged to several scientific and literary institutions such as the Academy of History of Madrid, the Academy of Sciences and Arts of Cádiz, the Academy of History of Venezuela, the International Court of Arbitration of The Hague, the Americanist Societies of Paris and Brussels, and the Ateneo de Ciencias y Artes de México, of which he was an honorary member.
-He was also deputy director of Ecuador’s National Academy of History.
+Homero Viteri Lafronte was several times President of the Legal-Literary Society of Quito and belonged to several scientific and literary institutions such as the Academy of History of Madrid, the Academy of Sciences and Arts of Cádiz, the Academy of History of Venezuela, the International Court of Arbitration of The Hague, the Americanist Societies of Paris and Brussels, and the Athenaeum of Sciences and Arts of Mexico., of which he was an honorary member.
+In addition, he was the deputy director of Ecuador’s National Academy of History.

 - Un Libro Autógrafo de Espejo

 - El Centenario de la República del Ecuador

 - El Ecuador y su salida al Marañón

 - El Caso Haya de la Torre